raymondtay/LearningHaskell/src/HaskellBook/Ch15/README.md

 Monoids are even strongly associated with the concept of folding or catamorphism - something we do all the time in Haskell.

+Commutativity is a strong property and can be useful in circumstances when you might need to be able to reorder evaluation of your data for efficiency purposes without needing to worry about the result changing.
+Distributed systems use commutative monoids in designing and thinking about constraints, which are monoids that guarantee their operation commutes.

+Monoid abides by the law of associativity but not the law of commutativity, even though some monoidal operations are commutative.

+# The problem of orphan instances

+Sometime, we do end up with multiple instances for a single type when orphan instances are written.
+But writing orphan instances should be avoided at all costs.
+Do not be lazy about this!
+If you get an orphan instance warning from GHC, fix it.

+An orphan instance is when an instance is defined for a datatype and typeclass,but not in the same module as either the declaration of the typeclass or the datatype.
+If you don't own the typeclass or the datatype, newtype it!

+If you want an orphan instance so that you can have multiple instances for the same type, you still want to use newtype.